vivekFuneesh/CreateCandidate/README.md

 # CreateCandidate
- Backend Service API for MongoDb in Spring MVC
+ Backend Service API for MongoDb in Spring MVC(not a generalized one but for a small purpose of candidates joining a company).

     MIT LICENCE